PaLeroy/phd_defense/talk.md

 # Conclusions

 ---
+# Conclusions

-- What is reinforcement learning.
+- What is (multi-agent) reinforcement learning.
-- What are the challenges when several agents learn in the environment.

 - How to train a team of agents to cooperate.

 - How to train a team of agents to compete against several strategies.

+--

+# Reinforcement Learning is not DEAD !

 ---
 class: end-slide, center
 count: false

-The end.
+Thank you.